pjjonesnz/saveMyForm.jquery/README.md

 #### `formName: undefined`

 If undefined it is automatically set to the form id, form name or the page's pathname with an index of the forms location on the page (to handle multiple forms on one page), in that order.
+Set to a string to give the form a specific name.

+#### `addPathToName: false`

+If set to true this adds the website page's pathname to the name of the form to distinguish it from other forms with the same id or name on your website.
+Note: If you handle the validation server-side and you are sibmitting to a different url then set this to false and use the forms id, name or formName option to differentiate it.

+#### `addPathLength: -255`

+The length of the pathname to add to the formName when distinguishing it from froms on other pages of your website.
+Setting to a negative value is preferred so that it uses the last part of the pathname rather than the first.

 #### `loadInputs: true`